Tutorial: Getting the error rate for a service

 Context

-In the observability space, the error rate typically refers to the percentage of all requests to a service that result in errors.
-This metric is crucial for monitoring the health and reliability of applications and infrastructure.
+In the observability space, the error rate refers to the percentage of all requests to a service that result in errors.
+This metric is crucial to monitor the health and reliability of applications and infrastructure.
 The following list explains what the error rate can indicate and how it is used:

 - Types of errors: Errors can include client-side errors (4XX HTTP status codes), server-side errors (5XX HTTP status codes), timeouts, and application-specific errors.

-- Importance: A high error rate might indicate issues such as bugs in the code, resource limitations (like CPU or memory), network problems, or upstream service failures.
-Monitoring this rate helps teams quickly identify and address these issues.
+- Importance: A high error rate might indicate issues, such as bugs in the code, resource limitations (like CPU or memory), network problems, or upstream service failures.
+Teams can quickly identify and address issues by monitoring this rate.

 - Thresholds and alerts: Teams often set thresholds for acceptable error rates based on the criticality of the service and the user impact.
-If the error rate exceeds these thresholds, it can trigger alerts for teams to investigate.
+If the error rate exceeds these thresholds, an alert triggers for teams to investigate.

 - Analysis and response: Observability tools provide detailed error diagnostics to help pinpoint the source of the problem, such as stack traces, logs, or transaction traces.
 This enables a more effective and targeted response to incidents.